 Ms. Mesesan serves as VP, Farmer Relations where her work centers on process, program development, and resource-building.
-She is broadly focused on Iroquois Valley's farmer-facing work to ensure that partnerships are successful.
+She is broadly focused on Iroquois Valley's farmer-facing work to ensure that partnerships between the Company and farmers are successful.
 Ms. Mesesan also works on impact strategy, evaluation, and reporting in support of the Company's efforts to create public benefit.

-Ms. Mesesan joined Iroquois Valley in 2015 as Communications Director where she created mission-driven, data-informed content across platforms.
+Ms. Mesesan joined Iroquois Valley in 2015 and became Communications Director, creating mission-driven, data-informed content across platforms.
 Ms. Mesesan gravitated toward stakeholder engagement as she connected with farmers to tell their stories, which led to her transition to farmer relations in 2021.

 Ms. Mesesan completed her bachelor's degrees in Philosophy and French from Loyola University Chicago.
 Within philosophy, Ms. Mesesan was interested in the ways land stewardship and land-based ethics intersect with social and political movements.
-After graduation, she spent a year in Madison, WI working as an AmeriCorps Farm-to-School educator.
-Ms. Mesesan lives in Southern California where she enjoys gardening and all things outdoors, especially camping.
+After graduation, she spent a year in Madison, Wisconsin working as an AmeriCorps Farm-to-School educator.
+Ms. Mesesan lives in southern California where she enjoys gardening and all things outdoors.